ZahidHasan/zahidhasan.github.io/_posts/2020-09-29-setting-sublimetext-and-python-anaconda-distribution-in-linux.md

 ---
 published: true
 title: Configure SublimeText and Anaconda in Linux
+tags: >-
-tags: Anaconda SublimeText Python Linux Flake8 SublimeLinter  MachineLearning DataScience Kite AI IDE
+  Anaconda SublimeText Python Linux Flake8 SublimeLinter  MachineLearning DataScience Kite AI IDE
 subtitle: Configuring SublimeText and Anaconda in Linux
+key: '!!str'
 ---
+# Why SublimeText and Linux?
+You want SublimeText because you do not want to wait around for laggy code-complete windows, random 2 second hitches or dealing with poor performance due to a buggy editor.
+Sublime opens in less than a second, it feels nearly instant.
+It is the fastest text editor that you can use for writing code.
+It opens almost immediately and performs very quick searches.
+SublimeText is a native app written in C++, so its footprint is much lower.

+You want Linux because you do not want to deal with having to restart pc after a bit because its performance deteriorates over time.

 # Anaconda Distribution
 1. Download Anaconda or Miniconda for linux from [here](https://www.anaconda.com/products/individual#linux).